 A monetary damages award based on the Defendant's acts of state (conduct attributable to the national government of the PRC), while not as intrusive into sovereignty as an injunction, nonetheless constitutes a significant invasion of sovereignty.
-Its effect would be similar to the imposition of monetary sanctions against a foreign state's actions.
+Cf. Sosa, supra, 124 S.Ct. at 2766, n.21 (noting view of South African government that award of damages would interfere with its avoidance of "victors' justice" approach).
+Its effect in this instance would be similar to the imposition of monetary sanctions against a foreign state's actions.
 The Court notes that the imposition of economic sanctions is one of the tools of foreign diplomacy that has often been controversial and the subject of debate and deliberation between the political branches of government.
 See infra footnote 25 (discussing South Africa); van den Berg, 5 F.3d at 440.
 That damages are imposed upon individual public officials, rather than directly against the state itself, does not obviate the impact on foreign relations if the basis of the monetary sanctions is the official's implementation of the foreign state's policy.
 Not only would such an award effectively impose a sanction against the state's policy, but the risk of personal exposure to monetary sanctions would subject the state's officials to conflicting commands - the official must either violate his or her state's policies or be subjected to damages liability imposed by a United States court.
-Such a dilemma risks a substantial degree of interference with the foreign state's administration of government and is thus likely to have substantial implications for foreign diplomacy.
+Such a dilemma risks a substantial degree of interference with the foreign state's administration of government30 and is thus likely to have substantial implications for foreign diplomacy.